Digital Marketing

 Good for: Visual products, local community building, behind-the-scenes Skills needed: Photography, consistency, engagement Investment: Ongoing time commitment

-Social content works best as a distribution channel for your other content rather than your only format.
+Use social as a distribution channel for your other content.
+Don’t make it your only format.

 Creating a Sustainable Content Schedule

-Consistency beats volume.
-One quality piece per week is better than ten mediocre pieces followed by six months of silence.
+Consistency wins.
+One quality piece per week beats ten mediocre pieces followed by six months of silence.

 Realistic Frequency by Business Size

-Solo business owner: 2-4 pieces of content per month Small team (2-5 people): 4-8 pieces per month Dedicated marketing help: Weekly or more
+Solo business owner: 2-4 pieces per month Small team (2-5 people): 4-8 pieces per month Dedicated marketing help: Weekly or more

-Start small.
-Publishing every Tuesday is better than ambitious plans you can’t maintain.
+Publish every Tuesday.
+That’s better than ambitious plans you can’t maintain.

 Batch Your Content Creation